gabe-heim/wg-gmd/activity-metrics/maintainer-response-to-merge-request-duration.md

 # Maintainer Response to Merge Request Duration

 ## 1. Description
-What is the duration of time for a maintainer to make a first response to a code merge request?
+What is the duration of time for a maintainer to make a first response (comment) to a code merge request?
+Where a maintainer of a repository is a user who has the authority to merge a merge request in that repository.

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.